 How to find films to watch in Italian with audio and subtitles

 The easiest way to find content where you can select Italian for both the audio and the subtitles is to look at popular streaming services such as Netflix or Amazon Prime.
 There, not only you can find native Italian productions, but most of the original material produced by these streaming companies comes with a variety of languages to choose from, including Italian.

 Another good source is YouTube.
-If you want Italian subtitles, you’ll most likely find only auto-generated ones which can be good enough but will lack precision on various dialogues.
-If you prefer to start with English subtitles, then you’re in luck because there is a good amount of films to start with.
+If you want Italian subtitles, you’ll most likely find only auto-generated ones which can be good enough but will lack precision for certain dialogues.
+If you prefer to start with English subtitles, then you’re in luck because there is a good number of films to start with.

 The paragraphs below will guide you through the various articles we’ve prepare to help you find many films and TV series to watch in Italian!

 How to get Italian subtitles and audio on Netflix

 Most Netflix originals are available in several languages because Netflix distributes them across all the countries where its streaming service is available.
 However not every language appears in the options by default when you start watching a film.
 If that is the case, you need to change the language settings in your account.
 Find how by clicking on the button below.